 Lentigo Is Not Cancer

 Rest assured: Lentigo is not a form of cancer, nor do lentigo spots advance to become melanomas.
 Lentigo is, in fact, completely harmless, like human freckles, and no medical treatment is necessary for the condition.
-That said, one cannot assume that every dark spot on your pet is harmless; this is just the most common scenario.
+That said, one cannot assume that every dark spot on your pet is harmless; this is just the most common scenario; lentigo can mask some melanomas, and raised darkened spots are more likely to be cancerous than flat spots.
 Have your cat checked out by your veterinarian to be sure.

 It is always wise to check out any new finding with your veterinarian to rule out something serious, especially if the spots are at all raised, inflamed, or causing your pet discomfort.
 There are many conditions of the nose and lips that are more serious.
 Your vet can provide a hands-on exam to guide your pet's care.